Athletes host free holiday event in Susquehanna Township

 During the free event, people got to make crafts, enjoy food, and get their picture taken with NFL players Garry Gilliam and Jordan Hill.

-“I think it’s important for athletes to come back and be tangible,” said Franklin.
+“I think it’s important for athletes to come back and be tangible,” Franklin said.

 This is all part of a weekend of giving organized by Franklin.